tofuengine/tofuengine.github.io/_docs/tutorial.md

   -- Clear the virtual-screen with palette color #0.
   Canvas.clear(0)

-  -- We need the font (message) width and height to center it on screen. local font_width = self.font:width(MESSAGE) local font_height = self.font:height()
+  -- We need the message width and height to center it on screen. local font_width = self.font:width(MESSAGE) local font_height = self.font:height(MESSAGE)

   -- Compute vertical and horizontal position for the text. local x = (Canvas.width() - font_width) * 0.5